-Sparklers consists of 36 activities that teachers can use to help their year 1-8 students feel calmer, happier, and more ready to learn.
+Sparklers consists of over 50 activities that teachers can use to help their year 1-8 students feel calmer, happier, and more ready to learn.
 The activities take between 10 minutes and 1 hour, are aligned with the school curriculum, and cover a wide range of wellbeing topics including managing emotions, living in the moment, being grateful and showing kindness.

 Calmer, more focused learners